ORIGINALLY POSTED 29th JULY 2018

-The next visit will be with a new therapist and my goodness has she got some big boots to fill, but who knows, maybe she’ll be able to help me turn over some of these big heavy stones that keep blocking my path:)
+The next visit will be with a new therapist and my goodness has she got some big boots to fill, but who knows, maybe she’ll be able to help me turn over some of these other big bastard stones that keep blocking my path :)

-Visit Twenty Nine will take place on the 27th of August, 2018
+Visit Twenty Nine took place on the 27th of August 2018, with a new therapist.